caimeng2/seesus/README.md

 `seesus` currently has four main functions:

-1. Evaluate whether a statement aligns with the concept of sustainability
+1. Evaluating whether a statement aligns with the concept of sustainability
-2. Identify SDGs and associated targets in a statement
+2. Identifying SDGs and associated targets in a statement
-3. Classify a statement into social, environmental, and economic sustainability
+3. Classifying a statement into social, environmental, and economic sustainability
-4. Examine and customize match syntax
+4. Customizing match syntax

-# Installation
+## Installation

 You can install `seesus` from PyPI by inputting the following command in your terminal:

 `pip install seesus`

-# Example
+## Example

 ### Example 1: analyzing an individual sentence